-Applied Training
+Applied Training Field Experiences in

-Practica
+Coursework and Practica

-The practicum sequence in the specialist program is intended to provide the student with exposure to a broad range of school psychological service delivery models and closely supervised assessment, consultation, prevention, and intervention experiences.
-Practicum settings include placements in local school districts and clinics.
-These practicum settings give students the opportunity to work with a diverse range of clients and problems.
-Students must be matriculated and complete the prerequisite course work prior to enrolling in the practica.
+The applied professional practice sequence in the specialist program is intended to provide the candidate with exposure to a broad range of school psychological service delivery models and closely supervised assessment, consultation, prevention, and intervention experiences.
+A graduated sequence of field experiences, which take place during each year of the curriculum, is required of all candidates to bridge the gap between theoretical foundations, classroom instruction, and applied practice.

+Practicum settings include placement in local school districts and clinics.
+These practicum placements, which take place in the candidate's second and third years of training, give candidates the opportunity to work with a diverse range of clients and problems.
+Faculty and administrators of the specialist program will approve the candidate's readiness for practicum and determine the candidate's practicum site placement based upon their annual review.
+Candidates who do not meet the minimum requirements will be advised and remediated as appropriate.